Updated February 5, 2026

 The more frustrated users become during onboarding, the more likely they are to stop using your app.

-One minute may be an ideal onboarding time, but you have room on both sides.
+One minute may be the ideal amount of time for onboarding, but you have room on both sides.
 Over half (52%) of respondents said it took them between 30 seconds and 2 minutes to complete the onboarding process.

 However, users became frustrated as the time needed to complete registration increased.
 More than 20% of app users were frustrated by a 30- to 60-second process, while 28% were frustrated by a 1- to 2-minute process.
 When onboarding increased to 2 or more minutes, 1 out of 3 respondents (33%) said they were frustrated.

 If your users become impatient during a key moment like onboarding, they’re more likely to “churn,” or to stop using your app.
-Mobile engagement platform Localytics says that 58% of users ditch a new app in the first month, and 75% have churned within three months.
+Mobile engagement platform Localytics says 58% of users ditch a new app in the first month, and 75% churn within three months.

 However, if users start 3 sessions in the first 3 days of using your app, there’s only a 29% chance they’ll churn.
 Localytics dubs this pattern the “3x3 rule.”

-In light of those numbers, keep onboarding as short and friendly as you can while giving users incentives to come back.
+In light of those numbers, keep onboarding as short and friendly as possible while offering incentives to come back.

 “Sometimes you have the marketing arm of an organization really trying to bolster that leads profile with as much data as possible - phone number, zip code, etc. But you always have to ask: ‘Is it really needed to create the account?’” said Christine Pillsbury, co-founder of design firm altr.